SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## timeslice

-<details><summary><small>Segregates data by time period, so you can create bucketed results based on a fixed interval (for example, five-minute buckets).
+<details><summary><small>The timeslice operator aggregates data by time period, so you can create bucketed results based on a fixed interval (for example, five-minute buckets).
 Timeslice also supports creating a fixed-target number of buckets, for example, 150 buckets over the last 60 minutes.</small></summary>

 There are two primary use cases for this operator: